SubirKumar07/StaticWebHosting/README.md

 **#Step by step demonstration for static web hosting from Amazon S3.**

-Login in AWS Console and go to Amazon S3
+1.Login in AWS Console and go to Amazon S3

-click on Create bucket
+2.click on Create bucket

 ![CreateBucket](https://github.com/subir15/StaticWebHosting/assets/102404093/a10fc955-5f8f-47f6-ac6f-69d8bbb52105)